You are here

 Fact: Eating disorders are a mental illness and at their core actually have very little to do with food, eating, or appearance.
 Those are merely symptoms of the disorder and how a person’s distress is manifested, but the root of the problem is often much deeper.

 Myth: All teenaged girls worry about their weight.
 Fasting and dieting is a pretty normal phase for them.

-Fact: While many young people (of any gender) worry about their weight and body shape, it is not “typical” or healthy for a growing person to engage in extreme dieting or fasting in order to lose weight.
+Fact: While many young people (of any gender) worry about their weight and body shape, it is not “typical” or healthy for a growing person to engage in fasting or extreme restricting to lose weight.
 On top of that, eating disorders are not diets and involve symptoms beyond food intake.
 They are mental illnesses that need to be taken seriously.

 Myth: Purging always means self-induced vomiting.